dimitri-nicolo/calico/master/networking/dual-tor.md

 ### Big picture

-Deploy a dual ToR cluster to provide redundant connectivity between your workloads.
+Deploy a dual plane cluster to provide redundant connectivity between your workloads.

 ### Value

-A dual ToR cluster provides two independent planes of connectivity between all cluster nodes.
+A dual plane cluster provides two independent planes of connectivity between all cluster nodes.
 If a link or software component breaks somewhere in one of those planes, cluster nodes can still communicate over the other plane, and the cluster as a whole continues to operate normally.